se-rwth/se-rwth.github.io/_pages/research/Cyber-Physical-Systems.md

 the context of autonomous robots (cars).
-[[KKR19]](#KKR19) furthermore contains a discussion of how to model and simulate dynamic architectures of cooporative systems, such as cars in urban traffic or cars in temporary convois, which through their movement and distances dynamically adapt their communication topology.
+[[KKR19]](#KKR19) furthermore contains a discussion of how to model and simulate dynamic architectures of cooporative systems, such as cars in urban traffic or even temporary convois, which through their movement and distances dynamically adapt their communication topology.